-Point Scale

-Dispersion of Eligi ble Homeland Security Proje cts

-5 4 3 2 0

-History of Homeland Security Award Applicant has never, or received a Homeland Security Grant > 4 years ago.
-Applicant received a Homeland Security Award > 3 years ago.
-Applicant received a Homeland Security Award within the last 2 years.
-Applicant received a Homeland Security Award last year.

-Identifie ed Funding Priorities

-5 4 3 2 0

-THIRA/SPR Project supports a statewide priority funding area identified by the SAC.
-The funding area is also identified as a high priority locally.
-See jurisdictions SPR.
-Project supports a statewide priority funding area identified by the SAC.
-Project supports a funding area identified as a local priority.
-See jurisdicitons SPR.
-Project not identified as a priority at the state or local level.

-10 8 4 2 0

 Locally Identified Gap Through multiple training, exercises, real event, or needs assessments (other than SPR) the entity identified this project as a priority.
-Documentation is available in the form of AAR/IPs, assessment results, or equivalent documentation.
-Through training, exercising, real event, or needs assessment (other than SPR) the entity identified this project as a priority.
-Documentation is available in the form of an AAR/IP, assessment results, or equivalent documentation.
-Through training, exercising, real event, or needs assessment (other than SPR) the entity identified this project as a priority.
+Documentation is available in the form of multiple AAR/IPs, assessment results, or equivalent documentation. available in the form of one AAR/IP, assessment results, or equivalent Through training, exercising, real event, or needs assessment (other than SPR) the entity identified this project as a priority.
 Documentation is not available.
-No locally identified Gap identified

-Project S ustainment & Milestones 3 2 0 Sustainment Plan Detailed maintenance, support and sustainment plan has been developed and is likely to be implemented without using future State Homeland Security Program grant funding Maintenance, support and sustainment plan has been developed and is likely to be implemented but may require State Homeland Security Program grant funds Maintenance, support and sustainment plan is limited.
-Maintenar 10 8 4 2 0 Ailestones Milestones are clearly described and account for all project activities, can be realistically be achieved within the period of performance, and have a detailed measurable outcome for the project Core Capability Milestones are clearly described and account for most of the project activities to be achieved within the period of performace and have a measureable outcome for the project achieved within the period are vague. of performace and outcome is vague s and outcome Costs Are the project costs reasonable, necessary, allowab Score 0 -10 oject descriptio osts Score 0 -10 be cost effective given the budget and pr oject descriptio Costs Are the project costs reasonable, necessary, allowab Score 0 -15 Regular Project Score 0 -10
+No locally identified Gap identified Project Sustainment and Milestones - 15 total po ints 5 3 2 0 Sustainment Plan Detailed maintenance, support and sustainment plan has been developed and is likely to be implemented without using future State Homeland Security Program grant funding Maintenance, support and sustainment plan has been developed and is likely to be implemented but may require State Homeland Security Program grant funds Maintenance, support and sustainment plan is limited.
+May require State Homeland Security Program grant funds.
+Maintenance, support and sustainment plan is not addressed 10 6 2 0 Milestones Milestones are clearly described and account for all project activities, can be realistically achieved within the period of performance, and have a detailed measurable outcome for the project Milestones are clearly described and account for most of the project activities to be achieved within the period of performace and have a measureable outcome for the project of performace and Milestones and outcome are vague.
+Core Capability Narrative & Project Description - 40 total points 0-3 Score 0 - 15 (l 0-3 Jp to 3 points for each of the 0-3 e below areas) 0-3 0-3 Costs Costs are reasonable , reflecting an accurate estimate for budget items.
+Costs are allowable and necessary for the scope of project.
+All costs to complete the project are included in the budget and are correctly categorized Clear and concise description of budget items Project is cost effective given the budget and project description